Scribloid/All-of-My-statistical-resources/README.md

 **Year-4: Data Mining (a guide to statistical learning, Linear regression (linear mdoels with R 2nd edition), Theorhetical Statistics: (intro to stats theory-rice), Bayes analysis (introduction to bayes analysis), AI (Hands on ML with Keras & tensorflow)**

-**other books to read: Experimental design, intro to sample theory, data analysis, and python for data Science**
+**other books to read: Experimental design, intro to sample theory, data analysis, and python for Data Science, Statistics and Data Analysis for Financial Engineering, and Causality**

 Hope this list will help more to come in the following months.